RBK-D-IT/digital-development-playbook/docs/intro.md

 # Introduction

 Welcome to the Royal Borough of Kingston's **Digital Development Playbook**.
-This playbook serves as a comprehensive guide for our team, outlining best practices, standards, and processes for developing and deploying applications, APIs, and other digital products.
+This playbook serves as a guide for our team, outlining best practices, standards, and processes for developing and deploying applications, APIs, and other digital products.
 The playbook is designed to ensure consistency, quality, and efficiency in our development workflows while also providing key documentation as we adopt cloud technologies like AWS and modern DevOps practices.

 ## Purpose

-The Digital Playbook provides guidance on:
+The Digital Development Playbook provides guidance on:

 - **General Development Practices**: Coding standards, branching strategies, testing practices, and code review.
 - **DevOps and Automation**: CI/CD pipelines, infrastructure management, and automated deployments.